Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

   - run
   - setplot dc1
   - plot out in
-  line for output waveform for vm calculation
+  line for output waveform for Vm calculation

   to make some modification in the spice netlist to observe changes in Vm of CMOS
   - leafpad inv.spice   # this will open up editor window